 Dr. Mary Johnson is committed to creating a culture of wellness at Meredith.
 After completing a bachelor of science degree in molecular biology at Meredith College, Johnson pursued an accelerated bachelor of science degree in nursing, a master of science in nursing as a family nurse practitioner, and a doctorate of nursing practice at Duke University.
 She returned to Meredith in November 2015 after working for several years as a provider in primary and urgent care settings and led a large program to promote vaccine registry use in urgent and convenience care clinics.
 At Meredith, Johnson is a member of the college incident management team, wellness advisory committee, safety and health committee, and various campus task forces related to student wellness.
-She also is an advisor for the Peer Educators Advocating Responsible Lifestyles—a student-led initiative that addresses health topics related to college students, and as a preceptor for nursing students from the University of North Carolina and Duke University School of Nursing.
+She also is an advisor for the Peer Educators Advocating Responsible Lifestyles—a student-led initiative that addresses health topics related to college students, and a preceptor for nursing students from the University of North Carolina and Duke University School of Nursing.

 Recently, Johnson received the National Wellness Institute’s wellness practitioner certification (CWP), which symbolizes an individual’s strong academic preparation, professional competency in wellness programming, and commitment to continuing education, scholarship, and professional development.
 She continues to use her knowledge to influence her practice and campus education.
 In 2018, Johnson received the Clinical Practice Excellence Award at Duke University and was recognized for her work related to college health and wellness programming.
-In 2019, she received the New Professional of the Year award from the Southern College Health Association for outstanding work and contributions to the college health in her first five years in the field.
+In 2019, she received the New Professional of the Year award from the Southern College Health Association for outstanding work and contributions to college health in her first five years in the field.

-Later this year, Johnson will join the American College Health Association’s Leadership Institute and the first cohort for the College Health and Wellness Professional Certification.
+In 2021, Johnson will join the American College Health Association’s Leadership Institute and the first cohort for the College Health and Wellness Professional Certification.
 The certification program brings together college health and wellness professionals in the areas of administration, clinical services, health promotion and wellness, and mental health and reflects the American College Health Association’s multidisciplinary approach to college health and wellness.

 Johnson serves on the National Consortium for Building Healthy Academic Communities (BHAC) board of directors, the North Carolina Immunization Coalition committee, and the Beta Epsilon Chapter of Sigma Theta Tau International Honor Society board of directors.